 Example 2: One of the founders of a Washington technology company realizes a $1,250,000 gain on the sale of her stock in the company.
 Assuming that $1,250,000 represents her only long-term capital gains for the year, she pays the 7 percent tax on the $1,000,000 gain.

-First, note that the $250,000 makes no differentiation between single and married taxpayers.
+But note that the standard deduction makes no differentiation between single and married taxpayers.
 Both get the same $250,000 deduction.
 (Further, the state treats domestic partners as married for purposes of the tax law.)

 The Alternative Charitable Deduction